 How to Choose the Best Mattress for an Adjustable Bed

-You might be wondering how a mattress is able to become a contortionist and bend into a zero-g position.
+You might be wondering how a mattress is able to become a contortionist and bend into a zero-gravity position.
 Davila says not to worry.
 Aside from the old-school innerspring mattress (which, believe it or not, are rare these days) your current mattress is likely compatible with an adjustable base.
 If you’re not sure, go ahead and check with the Mattress Firm Sleep Experts® either in store or online.

 Davila does have a few favorites that excel when it comes to sleeping in the zero-g position.
 His number-one recommendation is anything from the Tempur-Pedic lineup.
 He mentions the materials Tempur-Pedic uses are great at conforming to the shape of the base.
 His other favorite brand to use with an adjustable base is Intellibed, which places a mattress that focuses on pressure relief on a base that can allow you to feel as light as possible while still on Earth.
 Davila also loves Purple mattresses on an adjustable base thanks to the unique Purple GelFlex Grid.